bnb-chain/blob-hub/README.md

-# Blob Syncer
+# Blob Hub

 ## Overview

-The Blob-Syncer service acts as an intermediary between Greenfield and Ethereum/BSC, continuously retrieving blobs from Ethereum/BSC and persisting in Greenfield..
+The blob-hub service acts as an intermediary between Greenfield and Ethereum/BSC, continuously retrieving blobs from Ethereum/BSC and persisting in Greenfield..
 These blobs, collected from a specific Beacon slot range on Ethereum or specific block height range on BSC, are consolidated into a bundle and transmitted to the [Bundle Service](https://docs.bnbchain.org/greenfield-docs/docs/api/bundle-service/) for further processing.
 Subsequently, the bundle is stored in Greenfield for long-term archival purposes.
-Additionally, the Blob-Syncer service offers APIs that enable users to access and retrieve historical blobs as needed.
+Additionally, the blob-hub service offers APIs that enable users to access and retrieve historical blobs as needed.

 ## Disclaimer
 - Data Accessibility.
 Due to the limited size of the Greenfield traffic package purchased, this service does not guarantee constant data access but ensures eventual access.
 - Data latency.
 As the blob syncer need to bundle blobs across multi blocks, the latency is around 10-20 minutes before the blob is accessible on Greenfield.

 ## Components
-- **blob-syncer**: This component is specifically engineered to synchronize blobs and securely store them in Greenfield.
+- **syncer**: This component is specifically engineered to synchronize blobs and securely store them in Greenfield.
 It includes a post-verification process to ensure the integrity of blob storage.
-- **blob-syncer-server**: This component functions as the API server, catering to users' requests for querying blobs.
+- **server**: This component functions as the API server, catering to users' requests for querying blobs.

 ## Support Network
 | Network  | Endpoint    | Bucket      |